Essential SE Exam Study Materials

 SE Reference Manual

-The SE Reference Manual ( PPI, Amazon) is almost as important as the design standards when it comes to SE Exam study materials.
+The SE Reference Manual is almost as important as the design standards when it comes to SE Exam study materials.

 This book lays out all the topics that will be on the exam.
 It gives a comprehensive review of the analysis and design methods for multiple materials and structures.
 But it doesn’t spell out everything you need to know.
 Therefore, you still need to dive into the design standards mentioned above.